Suneeta Peres da Costa: Career

-Her writing has appeared in numerous publications and anthologies and she has worked with the National Gallery of Victoria, the Australian Broadcasting Corporation, the National Museum of Australia, the Australian Theatre for Young People, Belvoir St Theatre, Sydney Theatre Company and Sydney Review of Books, as well as many international organisations.
+Peres da Costa's writing has appeared in numerous publications and anthologies and she has worked with the National Gallery of Victoria, the Australian Broadcasting Corporation, the National Museum of Australia, the Australian Theatre for Young People, Belvoir St Theatre, Sydney Theatre Company and Sydney Review of Books, as well as many international organisations.

 Her honours include grants, fellowships, awards and residencies from the Literature Board of the Australia Council for the Arts, the Copyright Agency, Asialink Arts, the MacDowell Colony for the Arts, the Corporation of Yaddo, the Bundanon Trust, Varuna, The Writers' House, the Valparaíso Foundation, Create NSW, and the Marten Bequest.
 She has been the guest of many writers' festivals, including the Miami Book Fair, the Stuttgarter Buchwochen, the Cervantes Institute Long Night of Literatures, New Delhi and the Ubud Writers & Readers Festival.

-She is currently a Management Committee member of PEN Sydney.
+Peres da Costa has served as fiction editor for Mascara Literary Review, a Management Committee member of PEN Sydney and is currently on the Editorial Advisory Board of Heat: Australia's International Literary Magazine.